-- 01.0 Demonstrate knowledge, skill, and application of information technology to accomplish job objectives and enhance workplace performance. - 02.0 Develop an awareness of microcomputers. - 03.0 Demonstrate an understanding of networks. - 04.0 Use word processing applications to enhance the effectiveness of various types of documents and communication.
+- 01.0 Demonstrate knowledge, skill, and application of information technology to accomplish job objectives and enhance workplace performance. - 02.0 Develop an awareness of microcomputers. - 03.0 Demonstrate an understanding of networks. - 04.0 Use word processing applications to enhance the effectiveness of various types of documents and communication. - 05.0 Use presentation applications to enhance communication skills. - 06.0 Use spreadsheet applications to enhance communication skills. - 07.0 Use database applications to store and organize data.

-- 05.0 Use presentation applications to enhance communication skills. - 06.0 Use spreadsheet applications to enhance communication skills. - 07.0 Use database applications to store and organize data. - 08.0 Use electronic mail to enhance communication skills. - 09.0 Investigate individual assessment and job/career exploration and individual career planning that reflect the transition from school to work, lifelong learning, and personal and professional goals. - 10.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - 11.0 Demonstrate competence using computer networks, internet and online databases to facilitate collaborative or individual learning and communication. - 12.0 Develop awareness of computer languages, web-based & software applications, and emerging technologies. - 13.0 Demonstrate an understanding of basic html by creating a simple web page. - 14.0 Demonstrate comprehension and communication skills. - 15.0 Use social media to enhance online communication and develop an awareness of a digital footprint. - 16.0 Describe management functions and organizational structures as they relate to today's workplace and employer/employee roles. - 17.0 Practice quality performance in the learning environment and the workplace. - 18.0 Exhibit customer service skills. - 19.0 Apply mathematical operations and processes as well as financial planning strategies to commonly occurring personal and business situations. - 20.0 Assess personal strengths and weaknesses as they relate to job objectives, career exploration, personal development, and life goals. - 21.0 Demonstrate skills for accounting work-based learning experiences. - 22.0 Apply accounting principles and concepts to the performance of accounting activities. - 23.0 Apply accounting principles and concepts using appropriate technology. - 24.0 Analyze and explain organizational forms as they relate to today's workplace. - 25.0 Demonstrate skills for accounting work-based learning experiences. - 26.0 Apply accounting principles and concepts to the performance of accounting activities. - 27.0 Describe the importance of professional ethics and legal responsibilities. - 28.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 29.0 Solve problems using critical thinking skills, creativity and innovation. - 30.0 Use information technology tools. - 31.0 Describe the importance of professional ethics and legal responsibilities. - 32.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - Apply mathematical operations and processes as well as financial planning strategies to commonly occurring situations in the workplace to accomplish job objectives and enhance workplace performance. - 34.0 Participate in work-based learning experiences. - 35.0 Apply accounting principles and concepts to the performance of accounting activities. - 36.0 Apply accounting principles and concepts using appropriate technology. - 37.0 Explain the importance of employability skills and entrepreneurship skills. - 38.0 Demonstrate personal money-management concepts, procedures, and strategies. - 39.0 Apply the decision-making process to personal and family financial choices. - 40.0 Analyze the use of consumer credit.
+- 08.0 Use electronic mail to enhance communication skills. - 09.0 Investigate individual assessment and job/career exploration and individual career planning that reflect the transition from school to work, lifelong learning, and personal and professional goals. - 10.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - 11.0 Demonstrate competence using computer networks, internet and online databases to facilitate collaborative or individual learning and communication. - 12.0 Develop awareness of computer languages, web-based & software applications, and emerging technologies. - 13.0 Demonstrate an understanding of basic html by creating a simple web page. - 14.0 Demonstrate comprehension and communication skills. - 15.0 Use social media to enhance online communication and develop an awareness of a digital footprint. - 16.0 Describe management functions and organizational structures as they relate to today's workplace and employer/employee roles. - 17.0 Practice quality performance in the learning environment and the workplace. - 18.0 Apply mathematical operations and processes as well as financial planning strategies to commonly occurring personal and business situations. - 19.0 Assess personal strengths and weaknesses as they relate to job objectives, career exploration, personal development, and life goals. - 20.0 Apply accounting principles and concepts to the performance of accounting activities. - 21.0 Participate in work-based learning experiences in class or online. - 22.0 Describe financial accounting. - 23.0 Demonstrate the use of accounting principles for purchases and cash payments. - 24.0 Demonstrate the use of accounting for sales and cash receipts. - 25.0 Demonstrate the use of accounting for transactions using a general journal. - 26.0 Demonstrate the use of accounting for payroll and payroll taxes. - 27.0 Use payroll records to prepare employee and employer payroll taxes and all associated journal and ledger entries. - 28.0 Analyze and explain organizational forms as they relate to today's workplace. - 29.0 Apply accounting principles and concepts to the performance of accounting activities - 30.0 Participate in a project-based or lab activity in class or virtually - 31.0 Demonstrate leadership and teamwork skills needed to accomplish goals and objectives. - 32.0 Solve problems using critical thinking skills, creativity, and innovation. - 33.0 Use information technology tools. - 34.0 Describe the importance of professional ethics and legal responsibilities in the field of accounting/bookkeeping. - 35.0 Participate in advanced work-based learning experiences in class or online. - 36.0 Apply an understanding of accounting cost methods and financial statements, financial accounting principles, and concepts to the performance of accounting activities. - 37.0 Apply principles and concepts using appropriate accounting software. - 38.0 Explain the importance of employability and entrepreneurship skills. - 39.0 Demonstrate personal/family money-management concepts, procedures, and strategies - 40.0 Analyze the use of consumer credit. - 41.0 Prepare for employment opportunities. - 42.0 Exhibit professional skills.